Andre Ward vs Sergey Kovalev II includes animosity... the only ingredient that could make the perfect fight better

 There was always a reason for two of boxing's best to share a ring, but there is now more reason than ever to watch their rivalry settled.

-Andre Ward vs Sergey Kovalev II is live on Sky Sports on June 17.
+Andre Ward vs Sergey Kovalev II is live on Sky Sports 1 HD from 2am on Sunday morning.